Kashafuddujaa/Kashafuddujaa/README.md

 ### Hi I am Kashafudduja 👋
-I am learning web and app development
+I am a high schooler learning web and app development I have learned HTML and CSS and now I am learning Javascript.
 Here is the info that you should know before contacting me:

 - 🔭 I’m currently working on my Javascript project